pcmarts/Collab-Room-Telegram-App/docs/backend/security.md

 - Stack traces only in development
 - Consistent error response format
 - Proper HTTP status codes
+- Structured error logging with context
-- Full logging for debugging
+- Separation of logging from response generation

-### 7. Input Validation and Sanitization
+### 8. Input Validation and Sanitization

 Request body validation and sanitization: